 Travelling solo!
 It’s an adventure that must be attempted.
-Most solo adventures turn out to be provide the best lessons in life, the best memories and the most return for the effort you put in.
+Most solo adventures turn out to provide the best lessons in life, the best memories and the most return for the effort you put in.
 It can be daunting, it can seem expensive, but there are all sorts of ways to travel on a shoestring while jumping at once-in-a-lifetime opportunities!
 Most often, it’s the tips and tricks you learn on the road from people you meet, or random encounters you experience that help the most!
 Here are ten handy tips for solo travellers!

 Going Solo?
 Plan ahead and be flexible too!

 As a solo traveller, researching the places you are visiting is step one!
 Step two is being flexible as things can change easily!
 Consider using a Travel Consultant to do the work for you!
 Things like a few key words of the language, safety tips, local transportation options, visas, appropriate insurance coverage and a bit of off the beaten track sites and attractions, will go a long way to starting your trip off right.
 Try to be flexible with your time and reservations.
 If you can travel at off peak times and aren’t on a tour, it will allow you to spend more time in places you are enjoying and less time in places you’ve had enough of!
+Consider joining Busabout’s Hop-On Hop-Off independent travel options.
+The Timed Pass, allows you to purchase your travel in specific time increments from between one week to three months.
+The Unlimited Pass allows you to travel unlimited during the entire Busabout season.
+How flexible is that?!

 Save money when travelling by checking in with local visitor centres in cities and towns.
 The visitor centres will be able to tell you about free tours, activities and free or cheaper access to sites and attractions before you have to spend a cent!